Skip to content

 Is Your Business Ready for Windows 10 End-of-Life?

 Some people dislike the UI changes or are uncomfortable with the new features.
-And others simply don’t have compatible hardware and are hesitant to pay for new computers when their current one works fine.
+And others simply don’t have compatible hardware and are hesitant to pay for new computers when their current one otherwise works fine.
 While it may be tempting to stick with Windows 10 past the end-of-life date, doing so can leave you and your business at risk of cyberattacks.
 That’s why now is the time to prepare.

 When Is the Windows 10 End-Of-Life Date?